 • Best Dallas Suburbs

-Plano is a well-manicured suburb in the Dallas Metro Area located 20 miles north of the city.
-It has a dense suburban vibe and population of more than 288,000, based on 2021 U.S. Census Bureau estimates.
-And according to Niche, Plano is one of the top five cities to buy a house in the country — unsurprising once you learn this suburb scores big on everything from schools and family-friendliness to nightlife and diversity.
+Plano is a well-manicured suburb in the Dallas Metro Area, located 20 miles north of the city.
+It has a dense suburban vibe and population close to 290,000, based on 2022 U.S. Census Bureau estimates.
+And according to Niche, Plano is one of the top 10 cities to buy a house in the country — unsurprising once you learn this suburb scores big on everything from schools and family-friendliness to nightlife and diversity.
 Plus, in Plano, you’re close to all the big-city amenities in nearby Dallas.

 And as for getting around?
 You’ll definitely need a car in this suburban spot.
 In fact, folks commuting into Downtown Dallas can expect a 30-minute drive at the very least, traffic notwithstanding.